Quantum Embedding Theories to Simulate Condensed Systems on Quantum Computers: Quantum Embedding Theories

-In Green's function embedding theories, the active space is defined by a group of single particle states belonging to the Hilbert space of a mean-field Hamiltonian of the entire system (e.g., a Kohn-Sham or Hartree-Fock Hamiltonian).
-The self-energy of the active space is then expressed as the sum of self-energies evaluated at a high- and low-level of theory, with an additional double-counting correction term.
-Green's function embedding theories, such as those based on dynamical mean-field theory (DMFT+LDA~\cite{lichtenstein1998,anisimov1997} and DMFT+GW~\cite{biermann2003,biermann2014,boehnke2016,choi2016,nilsson2017,sun2002}), or self-energy embedding theory (SEET)~\cite{lan2017,zgid2017,rusakov2019} differ by the choice of high- and low-level methods and by the technique used to separate the terms in the total self-energy.
+In Green's function embedding theories, such as dynamical mean-field theory embedding (DMFT+DFT~\cite{lichtenstein1998,anisimov1997} and DMFT+$GW$~\cite{biermann2003,biermann2014,boehnke2016,choi2016,nilsson2017,sun2002}) or self-energy embedding theory (SEET)~\cite{lan2017,zgid2017,rusakov2019}, the dynamical and non-local self-energy of the active space is expressed as a sum of terms evaluated at a high and low level of theory, with an additional double counting term.
+DMFT based methods and SEET approaches differ by the choice of high- and low-level methods and by the technique used to separate the terms of the total self-energy of the system.

-Recently, we have proposed a quantum embedding theory for the calculation of defect properties in solids~\cite{ma2020,ma2020a,ma2021}, which we denote here as quantum defect embedding theory (QDET).
-Although applied so far only to color centers in wide band gap semiconductors, the QDET is general and may be used to describe a variety of impurities or defects in a condensed system, e.g., adsorbates on surfaces, ions or nanostructures in water, catalytic sites at interfaces.
-Hence, the term defect here denotes a {\it small guest} region embedded in a {\it large host} system.
-Similar to most of Green's function based methods, in QDET the active space is defined by a set of single particle electronic states, which includes the states localized in proximity of the defect or impurity and, in some cases, additional single particle states belonging to the host material.
-An effective Hamiltonian in second quantization is then defined, where the potential within the active space includes the effect of the environment through an effective many-body screening term.
+Recently, we proposed a Green's function based quantum embedding theory for the calculation of defect properties in solids~\cite{ma2020,ma2020a,ma2021}, which we call quantum defect embedding theory (QDET).
+Note that the term {\it defect} here is not restricted to defects in solids and simply denotes a {\it small guest} region embedded in a {\it large host} condensed system.
+Similar to all Green's function based methods, in QDET the active space is defined by a set of single particle electronic states.
+The set includes the states localized in proximity of the defect or impurity and, in some cases, contains additional single particle orbitals belonging to the host material.
+Within QDET, one constructs an effective Hamiltonian in second quantization which operates on the active space, using a potential which includes the effect of the environment through an effective many-body screening term.
 The Hamiltonian is solved using a full configuration interaction (FCI) approach, thus including correlation effects between the electronic states of the active space.
-The screening term can be calculated within the constrained random-phase approximation (cRPA)~\cite{aryasetiawan2004,aryasetiawan2009,miyake2008} or by including explicitly exchange correlation effects \cite{ma2018,nguyen2019}.
-In principle the environmental screening entering the QDET is frequency-dependent, but in practice, current implementation have so far been restricted to static screening.